-Prerequisites OSE 3053 and OSE 4520; CR: OSE 4410 and OSE 4470 and C.I
+Prerequisites OSE 4951 and OSE 4520; CR: OSE 4410 and OSE 4470 and C.I

-Co-teaching with EEL 4914C Senior Design 1:
+Co-teaching with EEL 4915L Senior Design 2:

 Photonic Science and Engineering students are expected to engage in interdisciplinary projects with electrical and computer engineering students.
-For this reason, student will attend all classes with the electrical and computer engineering students enrolled in EEL 4914C Senior Design 1.
-Most assignments will be common to both courses, however, Dr. Hagan will be responsible for assessment and grading of students enrolled in OSE 4951.
-The grading standards will be common to both courses' Projects that involve teams of OSE and EEL students and must be approved by the instructors of both OSE 4951 and EEL 4914C.
+For this reason, student will attend all classes with the electrical and computer engineering students enrolled in EEL 4914L Senior Design 2.
+Most assignments will be common to both courses, however, Dr. Hagan will be responsible for assessment and grading of students enrolled in OSE 4952.
+The grading standards will be common to both courses.